 Benefits are funded by contributions and investment earnings.
-Contributions are made by active members of the fund in accordance with the LGPS (Benefits, Membership and Contributions) Regulations 2007 and range from 5.5% to 7.5% of pensionable pay for the financial year ending 31 March 2013.
+Contributions are made by active members of the fund in accordance with the LGPS (Benefits, Membership and Contributions) Regulations 2007 and range from 5.5% to 7.5% of pensionable pay for the financial year ending 31 March 2014.
 Employee contributions are matched by employers' contributions which are set based on triennial actuarial funding valuations.
-The last such valuation was at 31 March 2010.
-Currently, employer contribution rates range from 5.1% to 29.1% of pensionable pay.
+During 2013/14 employer contribution rates ranged from 5.1% to 29.1% of pensionable pay.
+New employer contribution rates will be applied from 1st April 2014 following the actuarial valuation carried out as at 31 March 2013.